d-002/fast-voronoi/README.md

 This obviously has a few caveats, namely its time complexity - or at least, the one I managed to get - to compute all the relevant information.
 For now, the time complexity is around $O(n^3)$.

 This might be bad depending on how you intend to use this technique, but for low cell counts and high image resolution it will certainly be worth it.
-Please see the [performance](#user-content-performance) section.

-## Images

 ## Performance

+Below is a comparison between the naive approach (iterate over all the pixels, then check the distance with all the cells) and the analytic approach.
+These times are in seconds, an average of 3 runs, executed on my computer with a 12th Gen Intel(R) Core(TM) i7-12700H (20) @ 4.70 GHz.

+For the naive approach, the pixels colors are added to a [Pygame Surface](), and for the analytical approach both the polygon creation time and display time (using Pygame polygons rendering) are taken into account for fairness.

 These times are in seconds, an average of 3, run on my computer, only here for you to get a rough idea of the performance gain.
 I'm giving 4 non-zero digits no matter the time it takes, so we can easily see which times are smaller.